This post may contain affiliate links. Read my full disclosure policy.

 This recipe for Simple Braised French Lentils is nourishing and comforting and a delicious healthy side dish that pairs well with so many things!
 Leftovers can be frozen, or turned into a salad! #lentils #Frenchlentils #lentilrecipes

-Give these braised lentils a try and let us know what you serve it with, in the comments below!
+Give these braised lentils a try and let us know what you think in the comments below!

 xoxo,